Materiality and Responsible Investment

 Identifying and Managing Material Issues

-While KKR engages in a broad range of investment activities, we focus our responsible investing efforts in our private equity business and, when applicable, in select non-private equity asset classes.
-This focus has been informed by our analysis and understanding of the issues most material to our investments – those areas in which we have influence as active managers and owners.
+While KKR engages in a broad range of investment activities, we focus our responsible investment efforts in our private equity business and select non-private equity asset classes, including infrastructure, real estate, and special situations.
+This focus has been informed by our analysis and understanding of the issues most material to our investments – those areas in which we, as active managers, investors, and owners, can have the greatest impact.
+As active investors, we identify and manage critical issues to help create sustainable value for KKR and our portfolio companies.

 A Materiality-Driven Approach

-Since then, as we have broadened our investment platform, we have increasingly expanded our responsible investment efforts, where relevant, in non-private equity asset classes, including real estate, energy and infrastructure, and special situations.
+As the range of our Firm’s investment activities has expanded, we have broadened our approach to integrate ESG considerations and management into our non-private equity asset classes, including real estate, energy and infrastructure, and special situations.
 Not surprisingly, we have found that the approach and universe of potentially material issues can vary significantly across asset classes and the assets themselves.

-We also apply the concept of materiality when determining which issues to identify and manage in our portfolio.
-This process is guided by KKR’s Private Equity ESG Policy, which defines material issues as those that “KKR in its sole discretion determines have – or have the potential to have – a direct, substantial impact on an organization’s ability to create, preserve, or erode economic value, as well as environmental and social value for itself and its stakeholders.”
-As such, our Firm considers a range of ESG issues associated with target companies as potentially material.
+We also apply the concept of materiality when we determine which issues to identify and manage in our portfolio.
+This process is codified in KKR’s Private Equity ESG Policy, which defines material issues as those that “KKR in its sole discretion determines have – or have the potential to have – a direct, substantial impact on an organization’s ability to create, preserve, or erode economic value, as well as environmental and social value for itself and its stakeholders.”
+Guided by this policy, our Firm considers a range of potentially relevant ESG issues associated with current and potential portfolio companies.
 Sample ESG and reputational issues include: